cligs/conssa/README.md

 However, a number of the texts cannot be published  yet due to copyrights.
 For this reason, 61% of the novels are currently offered in the formats described in the previous paragraph.

-Following Schöch et al. (2020), I publish also extracted data for the texts that are already in public domin or that I have digitized by myself.
+Following Schöch et al. (2020), I also publish extracted data for the texts that are already in public domin or that I have digitized by myself.
 This data is saved as parquet files, in which the rows are texts and each columns represent the frequency of the features in each text.

 The purpose of the corpus is to analyze subgenres of the novels in this period: adventure, erotic, realistic novel, etc. However, as explained below and in the Chapter 3.1., the distribution of the texts in these subgenre played a little role in the corpus composition.
 That is why this corpus could be used to analyze other research questions, such as the stylistic development of specific authors in their novels, textual and literary comparison between authors or groups of authors, etc.

 In a simplistic overview, the compilation of this corpus was my main task during the first three years of my PhD.
-This comprehended tasks such as searching for texts in differnt catalogues, gathering texts, converting them into TEI, annotating metadata, cleaning collecting labels from several sources, etc. In the fourth year the analysis was the main goal, while in the fifth I wrote the PhD.
+This included tasks such as searching for texts in differnt catalogues, gathering texts, converting them into TEI, annotating metadata, cleaning collecting labels from several sources, etc. In the fourth year the analysis was the main goal, while in the fifth I wrote the PhD.
 The fact that the Digital Humanists have to spend so much time preparing data for their analysis needs to be recognized by the research community and properly financed by funding instituions.
-Moreover, the data needs to be set so openly as possible, so other can use it for their projects.
+Moreover, the data needs to be set so openly as possible, so others can use it for their projects.

 ## Further Documentation

-This documenation file in the repositoy explains briefly some aspects of the corpus.
-The comprehensive documentation can be found in several chapter of my PhD thesis, specially :
+This documentation file in the repository explains briefly some aspects of the corpus.
+The comprehensive documentation can be found in several chapter of my PhD thesis, specifically:

 - Chapter 3.1.
 Corpus of Novels of the Spanish Silver Age: CoNSSA and CoNSSA-canon
 - Chapter 3.2.
 Metadata
 - Chapter 4.1.
 Grammatical, Lexical, Semantic, and Textual Annotation